josephwoodward/rust-http-server/README.md

-# HTTP Server in Rust
+# Rust HTTP Server

-Whilst learning Rust I thought what better way to learn to write an HTTP server.
+A _very_ simple HTTP Server built using Rust as a means of learning the language.